paulomarquesc/beegfs-template/README.md

 1. deploy-beegfs-nodes.json
 1. deploy-clients.json (optional)

-A sample deployment script called Deploy-AzureResourceGroup.sh is provided with this solution and you can use it for to help automate your deployment.
+A sample deployment script called Deploy-AzureResourceGroup.sh is provided with this solution and you can use it to help automate your deployment.
 This is a minimal sample command line example which creates staging storage account to hold all deployment related files:

 ```bash
 ./Deploy-AzureResourceGroup.sh -g myResourceGroup -l eastus -t deploy-beegfs-master.json -p deploy-beegfs-master-parameters.json -r support-rg